Detecting gravitational wave background with equivalent configurations in the network of space based optical lattice clocks: Introduction

-The structure of this paper is as follows: In Sec.~\ref{Sec2}, we review the fundamental theory of the overlap reduction functions of OLC network.
-In Sec.~\ref{Sec3}, we detail the transformation relationships among OLC detector network configurations with equal cross-correlation responses, including both trivial and non-trivial solutions, and provide the specific construction method.
-In Sec.~\ref{Sec4}, we discuss the properties under equal arm lengths and apply the constructed configuration to a realistic orbital scenario, comparing its sensitivity with that of LISA, Taiji, and TianQin.
-In Sec.~\ref{Sec5}, we summarize the work and discuss the results.
+In this paper, we explore the relationship between the ORF of an OLC detector network and its configuration geometry.
+This is achieved by identifying configuration transformations that leave the module of ORF invariant, and by numerically computing and comparing the ORF under different geometric characteristic parameters.
+The structure of this paper is as follows: In Sec.~\ref{Sec2}, we review the fundamental theory of the overlap reduction functions of OLC detector network.
+In Sec.~\ref{Sec3}, we explore ORF-invariant configuration transformations of the OLC detector network.
+In Sec.~\ref{Sec4}, we numerically compare the ORFs of an isosceles trapezoid configuration of the OLC detector network at different separations and different included angles.
+In Sec.~\ref{Sec5}, based on a practically feasible orbital configuration, we calculate the strain spectral sensitivity and noise energy density spectrum of the OLC detector network under that configuration, and compare them with those of space-based laser interferometric detectors such as LISA, Taiji, and TianQin.
+In Sec.~\ref{Sec6}, we summarize the work and discuss the results.